 - However, if time is a limitation, this post has enough information to prepare a Lake Tahoe 1 day itinerary

 - Lake Tahoe is visited by 3 million people each year.
 Expect slow moving traffic and congestion during high season

 - It is preferred to visit during low season (spring, fall).
 Even during those times, some areas may be congested

 - Parking spots are very limited.
 I recommend hitting the most popular spots early in the morning.
 I found the Nevada side less crowded than the California side

 - Do not ever think about parking on non-permitted areas or driving aggressively.
 Rangers and sheriffs seem to be on top of things in here

 - Weather can have wild swings.
 Dress in layers to tackle whatever comes at you.
 Do not forget to pack a warm jacket

-- Remember to be wear adequate hiking / walking shoes.
+- Remember to wear adequate hiking/walking shoes.
 You will need them for sure!

 - Do not risk your health.
-There are many beautiful spots along the drive but avoid strenuous / steep trails if you do not have the condition to transit them
+There are many beautiful spots along the drive but avoid strenuous/steep trails if you do not have the condition to use them

 - Respect the environment and keep areas clean